-Lieutenant General Brent Scowcroft, USAF (Ret.), is one of the nation’s preeminent authorities on international policy.
-He is the founder and President of The Forum for International Policy, a non-partisan, non-profit organization providing independent analyses and perspectives on major foreign policy issues.
-He is also President of The Scowcroft Group, Inc., an international business advisory firm.
+Lieutenant General Brent Scowcroft, USAF (Ret.), was one of the nation’s preeminent authorities on international policy.
+He was the founder and President of The Forum for International Policy, a non-partisan, non-profit organization providing independent analyses and perspectives on major foreign policy issues.
+He was also President of The Scowcroft Group, Inc., an international business advisory firm.

 General Scowcroft served as Assistant to the President for National Security Affairs to Presidents Gerald Ford and George H. W. Bush.
 He also served as Military Assistant to President Nixon and as Deputy Assistant to the President for National Security Affairs to Presidents Ford and Nixon.
 Prior to joining the Bush Administration, General Scowcroft was Vice Chairman of Kissinger Associates, Inc.

-General Scowcroft currently serves as a Director of the Qualcomm Corporation.
-He also serves on the University of California President’s Council on the National Laboratories.
-He serves as Chairman of the American-Turkish Council (ATC).
-He is President of the George Bush Presidential Library Foundation and the International Advisory Board of the Atlantic Council of the United States.
-He is also a Member of the Board of the Gerald R. Ford Foundation, the George C. Marshall Foundation, the Center for Strategic and International Studies (CSIS), the International Republican Institute, the National Defense University, and the American Council on Germany.
-He also serves as an Advisory Board Member of Columbia University’s School of International and Public Affairs.
+General Scowcroft served as a Director of the Qualcomm Corporation and on the University of California President’s Council on the National Laboratories.
+He served as chairman of the American-Turkish Council, president of the George Bush Presidential Library Foundation and was chairman of the Atlantic Council.
+He was also a member of the board of the Gerald R. Ford Foundation, the George C. Marshall Foundation, the Center for Strategic and International Studies (CSIS), the International Republican Institute, the National Defense University, and the American Council on Germany.
+He also served on the Advisory Board of Columbia University’s School of International and Public Affairs.

-General Scowcroft has an aeronautical rating as a pilot and has numerous military decorations and awards.
+General Scowcroft had an aeronautical rating as a pilot and had numerous military decorations and awards.
 In addition, President George H. W. Bush presented him with the Medal of Freedom Award in 1991, the nation’s highest civilian award.
-In 1993, he was presented with the insignia of an Honorary Knight of the British Empire (K.B.E.) by Her Majesty Queen Elizabeth at Buckingham Palace.
+In 1993, he was made an Honorary Knight of the British Empire (K.B.E.) by Queen Elizabeth II.

-General Scowcroft was born in Ogden, Utah.
-He received his undergraduate degree and commission into the Army Air Forces from the U.S. Military Academy at West Point, where he was recently recognized as a Distinguished Graduate.
+General Scowcroft was born in Ogden, Utah on March 19, 1925.
+He received his undergraduate degree and commission into the Army Air Forces from the U.S. Military Academy at West Point, where he was recognized as a Distinguished Graduate.
 He received M.A. and Ph.D. degrees from Columbia University.
-He also is the recipient of the following honorary degrees: Doctor of National Security Affairs from National Defense University; Doctor of Humane Letters from the Medical University of South Carolina; Public Service Doctorate from Brigham Young University; Doctor of Humanities from the University of Utah; LHD from the College of William and Mary; LLD from Columbia University; Degree from DePaul University; and LLD from George Washington University.
+He also was the recipient of honorary degrees from the National Defense University; the Medical University of South Carolina; Brigham Young University; the University of Utah; the College of William and Mary; Columbia University; DePaul University; and George Washington University.